 He rose to Hollywood fame at a relatively late stage in life, but therefore his international career kicked off BIG TIME!
 For both his roles in Quentin Tarantino’s Inglourious Basterds (2009) and Django Unchained (2012) he won an Academy Award, a BAFTA Award and a Golden Globe Award for Best Supporting Actor.

 9. Elyas M'Barek

-In recent years, Elyas has become a huge star in Germany and before he introduced his girlfriend Julia earlier this year he was probably Germany’s Most Wanted Bachelor, too.
+In recent years, Elyas has become a huge star in Germany and is probably one of Germany’s Most Wanted Bachelors.
 Born in Munich, Germany as the son of an Austrian mother and a Tunisian father, he first rose to fame as Turkish teenage macho Cem in multicultural TV sitcom Türkisch für Anfänger (Turkish for Beginners, 2005–2008).

 A few years later, he hit it off big time in his home country thanks to box office smash hits Fuck ju Göhte (2013) and Fuck ju Göhte 2 (2015).
 However, he has also made some notable appearances in productions that were popular on an international scale such as The Physician (2013), The Mortal Instruments – City of Bones (2013) or Who am I – No System is Safe (2014).

 Photo: Daniel Brühl in Rush © Universal Pictures